sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow-mermaid.md

 The examining officers verify:

-- documentary evidence
+* documentary evidence
-- financial corrections
+* financial corrections
-- compliance with rules
+* compliance with rules
-- recovery made
+* recovery made
-- procedural improvements
+* procedural improvements

-Each audit para is categorized as:
+Each audit para is categorized as **Settled**, **Partially Settled**, or **Not Settled**.

-- Settled
-- Partially Settled
-- Not Settled

 ---

 # Stage 10 – Recommendation for Para Dropping

-Where compliance is satisfactory,

-Accounts Officer and Senior Accounts Officer recommend dropping the audit para.
+Where compliance is satisfactory, the Accounts Officer and Senior Accounts Officer recommend dropping the audit para.

 Recommendations are forwarded to the Joint Director.